newrelic/docs-website/src/data-dictionary/events/K8sPodSample/daemonsetName.md

   - K8sPodSample
 ---

-Name of the DaemonSet the container is associated with.
+Name of the DaemonSet the Pod is associated with.